 The new discovery in mammals may help scientists know more about consciousness

-Some strange medical cases over the years have made the case stronger for the theory that theory that the claustrum acts like a conductor of an orchestra in the brain.
-One case was that of a 54-year-old woman who was being treated for epilepsy.
-While probing different areas of her brain with electrodes they found that when they zapped the claustrum, she lost consciousness.
-She stopped reading, stared blankly, and didn’t respond.
-Once the stimulation stopped, she regained consciousness and had no memory of the event.
+Some strange medical cases over the years have made the case stronger for the theory that the claustrum acts like a conductor of an orchestra in the brain.
+Read more here about the fascinating case of a 54-year-old woman who was being treated for epilepsy.

-The new neurons, including this latest one, have been found just in mice so far, and the research as not been published yet in a peer-reviewed journal, so researchers are awaiting confirmation of their findings before “delving further into what this could mean for humans.”
-They do agree, however, that it’s a finding that can help us make sense of this mysterious part of the brain.
+Researchers are awaiting confirmation of their findings before “delving further into what this could mean for humans.”
+These latest neurons have only been found in mice so far.
+But they do agree that this finding can help us make to progress in understanding this mysterious part of the brain.